 Available counseling options will be provided to the affected individuals, including any student who witnessed the bullying.

 Any retaliation against a student who reports an incident of bullying is prohibited.

 Upon recommendation of the home district's administration, the district's board may request a transfer for a student found to have engaged in bullying to another classroom at the campus.
-In consultation with the student's parent, the student may also be transferred to another campus in the district.
+In consultation with the student's parent, the board may transfer the student to another campus in the district.

 The parent of a student who has been determined to be a victim of bullying may request that the student be transferred to another classroom or campus within the district.
+[See Safety Transfers/Assignments on page 13.]

-A copy of the district's bullying policy is available in the principal's office, senior director's office, and on the district's website, and is included at the end of this handbook as an appendix.
+A copy of the district's bullying policy is available in the principal's office, senior director's office, and on the department's website, and is included at the end of this handbook as an appendix.